simupy/simupy/README.rst

 SimuPy is a framework for simulating interconnected dynamical system models and provides an open source, python-based tool that can be used in model- and system- based design and simulation workflows.
-Dynamical system models can be specified as an object with the correct interface as described in the
+Dynamical system models can be specified as an object with the interface described in the
 |API documentation|.
 Models can also be constructed using symbolic
 expressions, as in